New England Journal of Medicine February 01, 2018

 Setting

-Population Patients with symptomatic paroxysmal or persistent atrial fibrillation, NYHA class II-IV heart failure, LVEF ≤35%, and an existing implanted ICD or CRT-D device.
+Population Adults with symptomatic paroxysmal or persistent atrial fibrillation refractory or intolerant to antiarrhythmic drugs, New York Heart Association (NYHA) class II-IV heart failure, LVEF ≤35%, and an implanted cardioverter-defibrillator (ICD) or cardiac resynchronization therapy defibrillator (CRT-D).

 Study Limitations

-Patients were required to have an implanted defibrillator, potentially limiting the generalizability of these findings to heart failure populations without such devices.
+All participants were required to have an implanted defibrillator (ICD or CRT-D) capable of continuous rhythm monitoring, which limits the generalizability of the findings to patients without such devices.

 Clinical Significance